Embed This Data

-The top individual income tax rate is 32 percent, and the top corporate tax rate is 19 percent.
-Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden equals 32 percent of domestic output.
-Public expenditures equal 43.5 percent of the economy, and government debt equals about 55 percent of GDP.
-The government has indicated that it plans to relax its fiscal rules in hopes of boosting growth.
+The top income tax rate is 32 percent, and the corporate tax rate is a flat 19 percent.
+Other taxes include a value-added tax and a property tax.
+The overall tax burden equals 32.7 percent of total domestic income.
+Government spending accounts for 42.2 percent of GDP, and the budget continues to have a small deficit.
+Public debt amounts to less than 50 percent of GDP.

 The entrepreneurial framework is conducive to launching and running businesses, and the bankruptcy process is now streamlined.
 Labor regulations are more stringent than those of other countries in the region.
 In 2015, due to losses from Russia’s food import ban, the government asked the EU to loosen rules on state subsidies for inefficient coal mines and to reinstate export subsidies to Polish pork and milk producers.